-Katherine Ann Rowlands has worked as a journalist for 30 years, covering news in the Bay Area, Central California and overseas.
-As a 2016-17 JSK Fellow at Stanford University, she focused her research on how to overcome gender disparities in newsrooms, especially in leadership positions, and to bolster local news coverage in the Bay Area.
-Before launching Bay City News Foundation, she was an editor for the Mercury News and Bay Area News Group, directing coverage of business and technology in Silicon Valley.
+Katherine Ann Rowlands is president of Bay City News Service, executive director of Bay City News Foundation and editorial director of LocalNewsMatters.org.
+She has worked as a journalist for 35 years, covering news in the Bay Area, Central California and overseas.
+As a 2017 JSK Journalism Fellow at Stanford University, she focused her research on how to overcome gender disparities in newsrooms, especially in leadership positions, and how to bolster local news coverage in the Bay Area.
+In 2018, she bought Bay City News, a local wire service that has been covering the 9-county San Francisco Bay Area since 1979, and founded a nonprofit to support public service journalism in the region.
+Before taking on this entrepreneurial venture, she was Editor in Chief of Diablo Magazine, a monthly news and lifestyle publication serving readers in the East Bay.
+Previously she was an editor for the Mercury News and Bay Area News Group, directing coverage of business and technology in Silicon Valley.
 She also worked as East Bay Metro Editor, overseeing local and regional news coverage for Alameda and Contra Costa counties, and State and Regional Editor for the newspaper group.
 Before that she was Business Editor for the San Luis Obispo Tribune and spent four years as a correspondent in Honduras.
+Kat is also a past president of Journalism and Women Symposium, a national group that provides training, networking and mentoring for women in journalism.
+She is on the board of the First Amendment Coalition.
 A Berkeley native, she got her start in journalism as a summer intern for Bay City News Service.
-She studied at Macalester College, London School of Economics and Columbia University Graduate School of Journalism.
+Reach her at email@example.com.

 Sarah Pollock has had a long career editing, managing publications, and teaching.
 She has been senior editor at Mother Jones, editor-in-chief at Pacific Discovery (the natural history magazine of the California Academy of Sciences), features editor at the Oakland Tribune, and a staff writer at Newsday and the Hartford Courant.
 She headed the journalism program at Mills College for many years and she is active nationally around issues of diversity and integrity in journalism.
 She has served on the boards of the Journalism and Women Symposium, the First Amendment Project, Pelican Media and the Julia Morgan School for Girls.
 She is a public speaker on topics such as truth and trust in journalism; ethics in creative nonfiction; newsroom values and diversity; and teaching strategies in higher education writing classrooms.
 She is a graduate of UC Berkeley, where she was managing editor of The Daily Californian.